 General purposes: What is vehicle trajectory prediction (VTP), and why is it important?
 Why do we need to predict vehicle trajectories on different road types?

-Specific goals: Developing an artificial neural networks (ANN) model that is a combination of Graph Neural Networks and Independently Recurrent Neural Networks (IndRNN) for VTP on a typical highway.
+Specific goals: Developing an artificial neural networks (ANN) model that is a combination of Graph Neural Networks (GNN) and Independently Recurrent Neural Networks (IndRNN) for VTP on a typical highway.

-Research design: 3 steps:
+Research design: four3 steps: